by Steven Gledhill for FREEdom from MEdom Project

 Step Three of the Twelve Steps says, “Made a decision to turn our will and lives over to the care of God as we understood Him.”
 Many will say that this is the Commitment or Surrender Step.
 I have said that and will continue to say it.
 It is probably more accurate to state, though, that Step Three is the decision to surrender.
 It is steps four through twelve that one acts out surrender and commitment in recovery.

 It is often said that this third step is the most difficult of the twelve, which is understandable… you know… because it’s about commitment and surrender and all that.
 Let me suggest that when one is truly working in the truth of the first three steps that step 3 is the simplest step of the twelve.
-Step three is the only thing left to possibly do and is an instinctual response to the first two steps.
+It’s an instinctual response to the first two steps.
+It only makes sense that once letting go of the control you come to realize you don’t really have anyway, you turn your life over to the one you believe has the power to restore you.

 If you were trapped in a burning building where flames are everywhere and out of control, calling for help hoping that maybe someone will hear you, and in your moment of despair, through the intense flames and thick smoke, the fireman appears and says to you, “follow me!”
 What will you do?
 Are you at all reluctant?
 Why is it that when the fireman appears fully equipped to rescue you that you may cling to all that you believe you can save… which, by the way, is all on fire… when you can’t even save yourself?
 The fireman says, “Follow me!” and you say, “I appreciate that you can help me but I am better off on my own.
 I won’t burn, I’ve got this.
 I am all that I need.”
 On the other hand, if you recognized and then admitted that you are utterly powerless in the flames of such adversity, when the fireman came to your rescue you would most certainly ascertain that your odds improve greatly should you do whatever it is the fireman says to do.
 Believing enough, you would commit to going with him since it has to be better than what you’ve got going on on your own.
 So Why resist?